What Is The Best Age Gap Between Dogs?

 Early training has to be done in a one-to-one situation until the youngest puppy is able to begin coping with distractions.

-At over two years old your adult dog should be pretty well trained.
-A two year gap also gives the older dog a chance to reach maturity, and develop patience and tolerance for young puppies.
+By the time your dog is two, you should have him pretty well trained.
+A two year gap also gives the older dog a chance to reach maturity, and to develop the patience and tolerance for young puppies that so many well-socialised adult dogs have.

 Watching an adult dog gently play with and become fond of, a new puppy is a real pleasure.
 And one that is worth waiting for.

-But elderly dogs can become irritable with young puppies, so it is best not to wait too long.
-The ideal age gap between dogs strikes a balance.
+Bear in mind that elderly dogs can become irritable with young puppies, so it is best not to wait too long.

 The Labrador Handbook by Pippa Mattinson(paid link)